-WNS Push Notifications on Windows doesn't support all proxies currently.
+WNS Push Notifications does not support proxies.
 For best results, the connection to WNS must be a direct connection.

 What information should be added to the allowlist

 Below is a list that contains the FQDNs, VIPs, and IP address ranges used by the Windows Notification Service.

 We strongly suggest that you allow list by FQDN, because these will not change.
 If you allow list by FQDN, you do not need to also allow the IP address ranges.

 The IP address ranges will change periodically; because of this, they are not included on this page.
 If you want to see the list of IP ranges, you can download the file from Download Center: Windows Notification Service (WNS) VIP and IP Ranges.
 Please check back regularly to make sure you have the most up-to-date information.

 Regardless of the method you choose from below, you'll need to allow network traffic to the listed destinations through port 443.
 Each of the elements in the following XML document is explained in the table that follows it (in Terms and Notations).
 The IP ranges were intentionally left out of this document to encourage you to use only the FQDNs as the FQDNs will remain constant.
 However, you can download the XML file containing the complete list from Download Center: Windows Notification Service (WNS) VIP and IP Ranges.
 New VIPs or IP ranges will be effective one week after they are uploaded.